lawlerhwang/Obsidian-opacityslider/README.md

 # Obsidian-opacityslider
-A plugin to control Obsidian interface opacity with a simple slider
+A simple slider to control interface opacity.

 ## Core Features
 Opacity Slider: Adds a slider to the Obsidian interface, allowing you to change the window's transparency